Battle of Bosworth Field: Background

 The survivors of the failed uprisings fled to Brittany, where they openly supported Henry's claim to the throne.
 At Christmas, Henry Tudor swore an oath in Rennes Cathedral to marry Edward IV's daughter, Elizabeth of York, to unite the warring houses of York and Lancaster.
 Henry's rising prominence made him a great threat to Richard, and the Yorkist king made several overtures to the Duke of Brittany to surrender the young Lancastrian.
 Francis refused, holding out for the possibility of better terms from Richard.
 In mid-1484 Francis was incapacitated by illness and while recuperating, his treasurer Pierre Landais took over the reins of government.
 Landais reached an agreement with Richard to send back Henry and his uncle in exchange for military and financial aid.
 John Morton, a bishop of Flanders, learned of the scheme and warned the Tudors, who fled to France.
 The French court allowed them to stay; the Tudors were useful pawns to ensure that Richard's England did not interfere with French plans to annex Brittany.
 On 16 March 1485 Richard's queen, Anne Neville, died, and rumours spread across the country that she was murdered to pave the way for Richard to marry his niece, Elizabeth.
 Later findings though, showed that Richard had entered into negotiations to marry Joanna of Portugal and to marry off Elizabeth to Manuel, Duke of Beja.
 The gossip must have upset Henry across the English Channel.
 The loss of Elizabeth's hand in marriage could unravel the alliance between Henry's supporters who were Lancastrians and those who were loyalists to Edward IV.
-Anxious to secure his bride, Henry recruited mercenaries formerly in French service to supplement his following of exiles and set sail from France on 1 August.
+Anxious to secure Elizabeth as his bride, Henry recruited mercenaries formerly in French service to supplement his following of exiles and set sail from France on 1 August.